-Unlike many other “native” cat breed species, the Tonkinese was actually specifically developed by both American and Canadian cat breeders right around the mid 1950’s and early 1960’s.
-Their goal was to try and combine the best characteristics of the Siamese and Burmese cat breed.
+Even though the Tonkinese cat breed has the “look” of a cat that might have roamed this planet for centuries, the truth is, as a breed, the Tonkinese has only been around for a few decades.
+You see, unlike many other “native” cat breed species, the Tonkinese was explicitly developed by both American and Canadian cat breeders right around the mid-1950s and early 1960s.
+Their goal was to try and combine the best characteristics of the Siamese and Burmese cat breeds.

 And at the…